 Best Breeds for Children and Families

 If you are a dog lover, then you may already have a list of best breeds for families with kids.
-But before you make the addition to your family, perhaps you'd like to take a look at the top 10 dog breeds mentioned below, who are considered "best" for families with children.
+But before you make the addition to your family, perhaps you'd like to take a look at the top ten dog breeds mentioned below, who are considered 'best' for families with children.

 While choosing a dog for family, the first obvious choice is a Golden Retriever.
 They make good family dogs because of their loyalty, friendliness, and protective nature towards children and family (if they are in any danger).
-They are medium-sized dogs, need proper care and nutrition, should be given plenty of physical activities, and kept in safe environment.
+They are medium-sized dogs which need proper care and nutrition.
+They should be given plenty of physical activities and kept in a safe environment.

 Originally used as a hunting dog, like Golden Retrievers, Irish Setters are now bred as family dogs.
 These dogs are very accommodating, love to please people, and are easy to train.
 They are not at all aggressive as they greet guests enthusiastically, are affectionate towards people, have an active nature, and are extremely intelligent.
 However, enough physical activity is required or else they tend to get bored and lazy.